 Most cases for support fail because they read like institutional brochures: 'We've been serving the community since 1982.
 We need $10 million for facility expansion.'
 Donors don't give because you need money or have history—they give because they want to create meaningful change they believe in, and your organization is the vehicle to make it happen.

 This guide shows you how to build cases for support that inspire transformational giving.
-You'll learn how to balance emotional connection with logical evidence that justifies large investments, use donor-centered language that makes them the hero of the impact story, create targeted versions for different gift levels from annual to transformational, deploy your case consistently across all fundraising channels, and study real examples from successful capital campaigns.
+You'll learn how to balance emotional connection with logical evidence that justifies large investments, use donor-centered language that makes them the hero of the impact story, create targeted versions for different gift levels from annual to transformational, test your case with real donors before wide deployment, deploy consistently across all fundraising channels, and avoid common mistakes that undermine even strong organizational work.

 Balancing Emotional and Logical Appeals